Aryannn2412/DataScience_Internship/README.md

 ## 📦 Project Repository Overview

-This repository contains projects completed during a data science internship focused on applying ML techniques to real-world business problems.
-Each task explores a different domain and builds skills in EDA, regression, time series, and modeling.
+This repository contains a collection of 3 mini-projects completed as part of a hands-on data science internship.
+Each task showcases a different branch of data science — including **regression**, **time series forecasting**, and **fraud detection using classification**.

 ---

 ## ✅ Completed Projects

+---

 ### 1️⃣ 🌡️ Temperature Prediction from Humidity

 A regression-based project where a simple linear model is used to predict **temperature** based on **humidity**.

-#### 📁 Dataset Description: `humidity.csv`
+#### 📁 Dataset: `humidity.csv`

 | Column       | Description                         |
 |--------------|-------------------------------------|